amboltio/emily-cli/README.md

 # Emily CLI
-The Emily CLI helps developers and teams implement production ready machine learning powered micro service's fast and easy.
+The Emily command line interface (CLI) is build for helping developers and teams implement production ready machine learning powered micro service's fast and easy.

-Learn more on how to get started with or how to use the emily CLI in the [wiki](https://github.com/amboltio/emily-cli/wiki)
+Learn more on how to get started with the emily CLI in the [wiki](https://github.com/amboltio/emily-cli/wiki)

 ## What's new?
 - Emily combines the powers of Python and Docker